vdtdg/dev-toolbox/README.md

 cd dev-toolbox
 ```

+### Run with Node:
 You need Node.js and npm.
 At least version 20.

 Then, at the root level of the project, execute `npm install` to install dependencies.

 Finally, to run locally the toolbox, execute `npm start`.

-Go to http://localhost:3000/ to access your local version of the toolbox.
+Go to http://localhost:3000/dev-toolbox/ to access your local version of the toolbox.

-Run with docker:
+### Run with docker:
 ```bash
 docker-compose build
 docker-compose up -d
 ```
 Go to http://localhost/dev-toolbox/ to access your docker version of the toolbox.

+## Contributing

 ### How to contribute